Baga9898/Baga9898.github.io/README.txt

 Web pages examples.

 Templates:
-Templates of different tools, use them.
+Templates of different elements, presets and scripts, use them.
 =)=)